SylviaNyamwathi/Case_Study/documentation/assumptions.md

 ---

-## A2 — The business key includes `duration` and `price`
+## A2: The business key includes `duration` and `price`

 **The gap.** The brief asks how duplicates should be handled but does not define what a duplicate *is*.

-**The obvious answer was wrong.** The intuitive key — `flight + source_city + destination_city + departure_time + arrival_time + class + days_left + as_of_date`
+**The obvious answer was wrong.** The intuitive key, `flight + source_city + destination_city + departure_time + arrival_time + class + days_left + as_of_date`
-— collapses 300,153 rows to 235,761 distinct values.
+ collapses 300,153 rows to 235,761 distinct values.
 Using it as a dedupe key would silently delete **64,392 rows (21.5% of the dataset)**.

 I checked what those rows are before trusting the number.
-Of the 45,579 affected key groups, **zero contain identical rows** — every group differs in `duration` and/or `price`.
+Of the 45,579 affected key groups, **zero contain identical rows**, every group differs in `duration` and/or `price`.
 They are genuine separate fare and schedule variants of the same flight number within the same time bucket: the source collapses exact departure times into six buckets and lists each fare as its own row.